kimberleykenney/kimberleykenney.github.io/piece-3.md

 </p>

 <p>
-  I recommend restructuring the card documentation around a three-layer model:
+  As a result, users can access key tasks, but the documentation does not yet support a clear onboarding flow.
+A newly approved user still has to figure out where to begin, which card type to use, and what order to follow.
 </p>

+<p>I recommend restructuring the card documentation around a three-layer model:</p>

 <ul>
   <li>a getting-started entry point for new users</li>